cuervoshi/nwc-discord-bot/readme.md

 **Fee Structure:** The bot charges a configurable commission (default: 0.5%) on all transfers made with accounts created by the bot.
 This can be adjusted in the configuration.

+**Important Note:** The bot requires 10 sats to be loaded initially due to NWC routing limitations.
+These sats cannot be spent and are reserved for routing fees.

 ## Setup

 Rename .env.example to .env and replace your enviroment vars: